 Lava is a small village at an altitude of 2,350 meters and is surrounded by virgin pine forests and often hidden in mists and clouds.
 This small village lies on the old trade route to Bhutan.
-You will reach at Lava enjoying a mesmerizing scenic beauty on the way and then visit the beautiful monastery of Bhutanese origin followed by the visit to the Nature Interpretation Centre.
+The route to Lava gives an opportunity to enjoy a mesmerizing scenic beauty.
+Besides, one can visit the beautiful monastery of Bhutanese origin and the Nature Interpretation Centre.

-Rishop is a Himalayan hamlet in West Bengal (2,591 m), above sea-level.
-You can enjoy this nice quaint village away from city crowds, with picturesque views of snow -capped mountains.
-You can take a short trip and enjoy the natural beauty of Neora Valley National Park followed by a short trek in Tiffindara in a deep silent forest of pine, birch, fir & orchids with some soothing path following the chirps.
-The jungle is natural habitat of wide range of plants and birds, so the trail through this semi-dense forest is quite interesting.
-The view of Kanchenjangha during sunset or sunrise is indeed captivating.
-There’s an elevated podium to witness the 360 degree view of Himalayan range.
+Rishop is a Himalayan hamlet in West Bengal (2,591 m), above sea-level at a distance of just 5kms from lava.
+A pleasure trek of 3.5 kms can also be taken to Rishop from lava if you like adventure.
+It is a quiet village with a beautiful view of the snow -capped mountains.
+A short trip can also be taken to the beauty of Neora Valley National Park followed by a short trek in Tiffindara in a deep silent forest of pine, birch, fir & orchids.
+The forest has a wide range of plants and animals and the trail is quite interesting.
+At sunset and sunrise, the view of the Kanchenjunga is indeed captivating.
+The elevated podium lets you witness a 360-degree view of the Himalayan range.

 Bindu is a conglomeration of different aborigines.
-The peace loving people of Bindu are engaged either in Elaichi (Cardamom) or Suntala (Orange) cultivation.
-Thereafter, you shall visit the Godak village and on the way to Godak you see the Cardamom Curing Centre set up by the Government for the farmers.
+The people of Bindu are engaged either in Elaichi (Cardamom) or Suntala (Orange) cultivation.
+One should certainly take a trip to the Godak village.On the way to Godak you can see the Cardamom Curing Centre set up by the Government for the farmers.
 India’s best- Cardamom is dyed and processed here before shipment.
-Also you can see the Bindu Dam, built on the Jaldhaka River.
-Here, you will see a rare view of the Bhutan Himalayas and snow Peak Mountains in the winters.
+The view of the Bhutan Himalayas and snow clad mountains from here is mesmerizing.